rpai0005/Questionable-Simulation-Tools/readme.md

 ## Introduction
-*This is a forked version of [https://arxiv.org/pdf/2202.02607] and [https://github.com/aeharrison815/Adaptive-RLA-Tools].
+*This is a forked version of [Adaptive Risk Limiting Audits](https://arxiv.org/pdf/2202.02607) and [Adaptive-RLA-Tools](https://github.com/aeharrison815/Adaptive-RLA-Tools).
 **Questionable Simulation Tools** provides the function to simulate an adaptive risk-limiting audit containing ballots with marginal or ambiguous marks.
 In the simulation, we consider and simulate the case where the probability the CVR (namely p_cvr) reports marginal ballots as votes for the winner, and the probability that the auditor(p_a) reports marginally marked ballots as votes for the winner differ.

 Here, we run this case with a margin of 1%.
 We run through probabilities of 0 to 100% in 10% increments for the value of p_cvr, and test auditor rates, p_a, of 20% and 40% lower and higher than current value of p_cvr.
 In each case, we calculate discrepancy accordingly and output the number of ballots needed for the Kaplan Markov comparison audit with the corresponding auditor and cvr probability pair.